LeoH04/THAS_2025/README.md

 # 🚢 AIS Data Science – THAS 2025

 This repository contains the implementation of the **Take-Home Assignment (THAS) 2025** for the *AI & Data Science Certificate Hohenheim (AIDAHO)*.
+It is part of the *Introduction to Data Science with R and RStudio* course (University of Hohenheim, Dr. Johannes Bleher).
 It focuses on analyzing and forecasting **Automatic Identification System (AIS) vessel data** using R, PostgreSQL/TimescaleDB, and Shiny.

 ---